ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
-We can encourage bigger organisms to dominate over smaller ones.
+GOL creates behavior that exceeds it's programming.
+The rules specify the on/off switching of stationary cells, but this results in moving patterns.
+The patterns can even do computations that the cells could not.
+Sprout Life treats these patterns like organisms.
+It encourages them to evolve to be bigger.
 As organisms grow in size, they also grow in terms of their computing ability.
-The cell patterns are programs, not just machines.
 It’s exciting because there is no limit to how big and complex the evolved organisms can get.

 - **Collective behavior, not just individual fitness** - Collective behavior is the driver for evolution within Sprout Life.
 Cellular automata patterns are fragile and sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.